Birth of a Salesman

 This was the Britain that I found when I finished my time as a Marine Engineer Cadet.
 Recently married and wanting to stay close to my new bride, I was looking for a new career.
 I had tried various jobs.
 I had driven catering wagons at Luton Airport, worked as a sales clerk in an engineering factory and, at one particularly low point, served behind the bar of a working men’s club.

 One day I saw an advertisement in a national newspaper, ‘Wanted ambitious young men to train as weighing machine salesmen’.
 The advert had been placed by W. & T. Avery Limited, the biggest scale manufacturer in Britain and, arguably, in the world.
 When I responded to that advertisement I had no comprehension of how it would change my life.
-The training that Avery gave me was archaic in style but it was effective.
-To join W. & T. Avery Limited or Averys as everyone called the company, was to join a group of people convinced that they were an elite and invincible force.
+The commercial training that Avery gave me was archaic in style but it was effective.
+Skills like canvassing, listening, objection handling, justifying price, dealing with competitors and, most importantly, closing the sale were all taught by rote.
+To join W. & T. Avery Limited or Averys as everyone called the company, was to join a group of people convinced that they were an elite and invincible sales force.
 I entered a world steeped in history and tradition and absorbed the culture enthusiastically.
-Averys was an institution and it felt good to be part of it.
+Averys was a selling institution and it felt good to be part of it.

 In 1949, Arthur Miller wrote the play ‘Death of a Salesman’ depicting the sad, ugly end of Willy Lowman, a failed, burnt-out salesman who kills himself for the life insurance.
 It’s a miserable, depressing story.
 If Miller had written about Willy Lowman starting his career the story would have been very different.
 Instead of being jaded, tired and bitter, Willy Lowman would have been a different character.
 He would have believed what he was told and a willing advocate for his company.
 I was bright eyed, energetic and enthusiastic when I joined Averys and that is why this book is called ‘Birth of a Salesman’, dealing, as it does, with the early part of my business career.